Grant Davis, General Manager

 Brad Sherwood, Assistant General Manager

-Mr. Sherwood is responsible for developing and implementing Sonoma Water’s strategic community and government relations strategies.
+Mr. Sherwood is an assistant general manager overseeing the administration services and community/government affairs divisions.
+In his role, Mr. Sherwood is responsible for developing and implementing Sonoma Water’s strategic funding and public policy strategies.
 Since joining Sonoma Water in 2006, he has helped build a reputable division that strives on being a source of reliable information to members of the public, media and legislative leaders.
-The Community and Government Affairs Division is Sonoma Water’s internal public relations and legislative outreach team.
-Responsibilities of the division include serving as spokesperson to the media, coordinating public outreach on diverse engineering and environmental projects, and representing Sonoma Water in Washington, D.C. and Sacramento during legislative hearings.
 Mr. Sherwood is a member of the Leadership Santa Rosa and Sonoma County Higher leadership institutes.
 He graduated with his masters in political management from the George Washington University in Washington, D.C. and received his undergraduate degree in government and journalism from California State University, Sacramento.
 He also serves as a trustee for the Mark West Union School District and is an active block captain helping to rebuild his community since the 2017 Tubbs Fire.

 Michael Thompson, Assistant General Manager - Maintenance Division